The topic of this blog is non other than eating healthy on a budget.

 Tip #1 - Buy fresh produce & freeze it or buy frozen produce

-Freezing produce allows us to consume them at a later time thus saving them so they do not go bad or us ending up throwing them which would be a waste of money among other things.
-If you are concerned with nutrients of frozen produce, you don’t need to be as frozen produce keeps its nutrition value and sometimes are more nutritious to be consumed compared to fresh that has been out for a few days.
+Freezing produce allows us to consume them at a later time, thus saving them so they do not go bad or ending up in the rubbish bin which would be a waste of money among other things.
+If you are concerned with nutrients of frozen produce, you don’t need to be as frozen produce keeps its nutrition value.
+Sometimes frozen produce is more nutritious compared to fresh produce that has been out for a few days.

 Tip #2 - Look for sales and plan your shopping accordingly.

 Most stores run sales at different periods so if you find something that you tend to consume but is expensive, then stall buying it until after it goes on sale and buy it in bulk.
-When I started experimenting with plant based mylk, I was buying mylk 2 or 3 carbons where they were on sale.
+When I started experimenting with plant based milk, I was buying milk 2 or 3 carbons when they were on sale.
 Thus saving some money.